Trump puts forward own Miami golf course for next G7 summit

 “So many places are so far away, the drive is so long, they need helicopters.
 This is somewhere you can be at within minutes of landing,” he said.

-Although he did not like the fact he had to swap planes in France, Trump praised the set-up in Biarritz, at a conference center overlooking the Atlantic.
+Although he did not like the fact he had to swap planes in France, Trump praised the set-up in Biarritz, at a conference centre overlooking the Atlantic.

 “We can learn from what they did here, even architecturally, the way the rooms were set up and designed,” he said.